 Policy Options for Improving AMLER Spending Efficiency

 Several policy options have been proposed.
-To reduce the length of time spend in the state planning phase, Down Stream Strategies suggests the following:
+To reduce the length of time spend in the state planning phase, Down Stream Strategies suggests the following (PDF):

 - Put additional effort into the application phase to minimize unexpected delays.